Skip to main content

 Three adjacent capabilities round out the editor for how I actually trade.

 Real-Time Alerts matter because trading is time-sensitive.
-I set up complex alert conditions visually because branching logic is easier to audit when it is graph-like.
+I set up complex alert conditions visually because branching logic is easier to audit when it's graph-like.
 When a strategy triggers, I want the notification story to match the chart story.
+The strategy automation guide covers how to take this further with fully automated execution.

-AI Assistance is the accelerator for the parts I do not want to do manually.
-The Coding Agent can modify code, explain logic, or help tune parameters when I am stuck.
+AI Assistance is the accelerator for the parts I don't want to do manually.
+The Coding Agent can modify code, explain logic, or help tune parameters when I'm stuck.
 I still verify everything on the chart, but the loop is shorter than bouncing between search results and half-compatible examples.

 How to Use the Visual Editor

-This is the workflow I use when I want a clean handoff and fewer surprises.
+Here is the workflow I use when I want a clean handoff and fewer surprises.
+It works across all three artifact types.

-2. Add the core market read (trend, momentum, volatility, patterns) using the built-in library, including candlestick pattern recognition when it is part of the thesis.
+2. Add the core market read (trend, momentum, volatility, patterns) using the built-in library, including candlestick pattern recognition when it's part of the thesis.

 3. Layer risk and execution for strategies (entries, exits, stop loss, take profit) or filters and universes for screeners (symbols, timeframes, conditions).